code-distortion/staticall/README.md

 ### Caveats When Using Staticall

+#### Passing Parameters By Reference

+Staticall uses PHP's `__call()` and `__callStatic()` magic methods to intercept method calls, and subsequently call the correct method.

+Unfortunately PHP doesn't support the passing of parameters by reference in this way.
+This means that if you have a method that expects a parameter to be passed by reference, you won't be able to call it using Staticall.

+The [PHP RFC: Allow explicit call-site pass-by-reference annotation](https://wiki.php.net/rfc/explicit_send_by_ref) was proposed in 2017 to try to address this, but it has become inactive.

 #### Calling Nested Staticall Methods Statically

 Calling a method statically using Staticall is not quite the same as calling a true static method.
 The way you call it is the same, but behind the scenes it's a little different.
-Staticall instantiates a new instance of the class and calls the method non-statically.
-This means that the method is not actually running in a static context.
+Staticall instantiates a new instance of the class and calls the method non-statically against that.
+This means that the method is not *actually* running in a static context.
 If you call another Staticall method from within your method statically, it will actually be called non-statically.

 ```php
 use CodeDistortion\Staticall\Staticall;